38 Comments

 I simply disagree with this article.
 First, yes, it's is true that regardless of how much fraud or abuse can be proven, the mere appearance of foul play constitutes a problem that should be remedied.
 The remedy is for politicians to stop making false claims.
 Frankly, when people like Trump say they have a list of 40,000+ people in Georgia who illegally voted, they should be put in handcuffs until they turn over that list to law enforcement.

-There is an old joke about the Irish Catholics (oft told by my German-American Catholic grandmother) that the Irish confuse being religious with being uncomfortable.
+And lastly, there is an old joke about the Irish Catholics (oft told by my German-American Catholic grandmother) that the Irish confuse being religious with being uncomfortable.

 In a similar way, don't confuse making voting inconvenient to voters as being patriotic.